Keyword Clustering for Small Businesses

 A simple example of clustering for a small business

 Imagine a small agency serving local businesses with SEO services.
-It could create separate pages for:
+It could create separate pages for:- keyword research

 - keyword strategy